yxlin/yxlin.github.io/_docs/basics/descriptive.md

 In most RT modelling work, researchers usually want to examine the manifested statistics.
 Often, these are the average response times (RTs) and accuracy rates.
-In the following, I used a model not yet fully implemented here, LNR (Heathcote & Love, 2012), as an example to illustrate a method in _R_ to calculate these statistics efficiently.
+In the following, I used the LNR model
+LNR (Heathcote & Love, 2012), as an example to illustrate a method to calculate these statistics efficiently.
 The user wishes to understand and apply LNR model on her / his work can find useful information in the DMC tutorials (Heathcote et al., 2018).
-Because LNR is not computationally intensive, I have yet fully implemented it here.

-This LNR model presumes one stimulus (S) factor, and similar to the LBA model, it has a latent matching (M) factor.
+This particular LNR model presumes one stimulus (S) factor, and similar to the LBA model, it has a latent matching (M) factor.

 ```